2019–2020 Belgian government formation: Prior to the formation period

-Analysts saw two possible coalitions: a socalled purple-yellow government with Flemish-nationalists N-VA, socialists and liberals; and a purple-green government with socialists, liberals and greens, possibly also with CD&V. Both options were however very difficult to realize: purple-yellow has a majority in both language groups, but sees parties form a coalition which have very large political differences, most notably between socialists and N-VA.
-Moreover, the PS had stated on numerous occasions its preference for a purple-green government, while the N-VA only wanted to be in a government with PS in case large community reforms would be made, something which all Francophone parties were against.
-Purple-green however was difficult for other reasons: with only 76 of 150 seats the majority was very slim, making this uncomfortable while also having a minority in the Flemsh language group.
-Both Open Vld and CD&V were not in favor of a Flemish minority as this would mean the two largest Flemish parties (N-VA and Vlaams Belang) would end up in the opposition, and as such both parties insisted that PS and N-VA sat together to form a government.
+Analysts saw two possible coalitions: a "purple-yellow" government with N-VA, socialists and liberals; and a "purple-green" government with socialists, liberals and greens, possibly also with CD&V. Both options were however very difficult to realize: purple-yellow had a majority in both language groups, but combined parties with widely diverging political views, most notably between the PS and N-VA.
+The PS had stated on numerous occasions its preference for a "purple-green" government, while the N-VA only accepted governing with the PS if far-reaching institutional reforms (further decentralisation) would be on the programme, which the PS (and all other Francophone parties) opposed.
+A "purple-green" coalition posed other problems: with only 76 of 150 seats, its majority would be very slim, and it would only represent a minority of the votes expressed in Flanders, with the N-VA and Vlaams Belang in the opposition.
+The exclusion of Vlaams Belang was consensual for all other parties, however, not only the NV-A itself but also Open Vld and CD&V opposed this solution, and pleaded for the inclusive, "purple-yellow" solution.

 The day after the election, King Philippe invited for an audience in turn Prime Minister of Belgium Charles Michel (MR), Senate president Jacques Brotchi (MR), Chamber of Representatives president Siegfried Bracke (N-VA), and party presidents Bart De Wever (N-VA) and Elio Di Rupo (PS).
 One day later, on 28 May 2019, the King met with Zakia Khattabi and Jean-Marc Nollet (Ecolo), Meyrem Almaci (Groen), Wouter Beke (CD&V), Olivier Maingain (DéFI), Gwendolyn Rutten (Open Vld) and John Crombez (sp.a).
 On 29 May 2019, Maxime Prévot (cdH), Charles Michel (now as MR president), Tom Van Grieken (Vlaams Belang) and Peter Mertens (PVDA/PTB) were also invited.

-This meant that for the first time since the foundation of the Vlaams Blok in 1978, the predecessor of Vlaams Belang, a Belgian King invited a representative of this party as part of government negotiations.
+This was the first time since the foundation of the far-right Vlaams Blok in 1978, the predecessor of Vlaams Belang, that a Belgian King invited a representative of this party to participate in the government formation negotiations.
 In 1978 Karel Dillen was invited by Baudouin, but he declined.
 The party had not been invited to the royal palace since.
 It was however not the very first time the King invited a representative of an extremist right party: in 1936 Leopold III invited Léon Degrelle after the election victory of his party Rex.